Ringdown waves from hairy black holes: Examples of Static Spherical Hairy Black Holes

-As well as the previous case, NEC, WEC, and SEC are compatible with $|q|/M \ll 1$, and the Dominant condition is not compatible with a small $|q|/M \ll 1$.
+As in the previous case, NEC, WEC, and SEC are compatible with $|q|/M \ll 1$, and the Dominant condition is not compatible with a small $|q|/M \ll 1$.

-Since positive values of $q$ are the only ones who secure that the mass density $\rho$ remains positive as seen in equation~\eqref{eq:rho2}, let us focus on the cases with $q>0$.
-In figure \ref{fig:fig2-1}, we observe that the tangential fluid parameter $w_\theta$ becomes smaller at the UCOP if we increase the value of the hairy parameter $q$.
+In Fig.~\ref{fig:fig2-1}, we observe that the tangential fluid parameter $w_\theta$ becomes smaller at the UCOP if we increase the value of the hairy parameter $q$.
 At the asymptotic region, the value of the tangential parameter tends to $2$ for any finite value of $q$.
-In figure \ref{fig:fig2-2} we can observe that the $\delta \Omega / \Omega_0$ is positive and $\delta \lambda / \lambda_0$ negative as expressed in \eqref{eq:LO2}.
+In Fig.~\ref{fig:fig2-2} we can observe that the $\delta \Omega / \Omega_0$ is positive and $\delta \lambda / \lambda_0$ negative as expressed in \eqref{eq:LO2}.